LAST UPDATE: 17th May 2019

 I wasn’t sure of a name to give to this category of clubs.
 I came up with this idea of ‘community’ because when I think of them, I instantly have an idea of the type of community of people they will attract.

-If you’re not looking for trendy maybe you’ll like Le Cactus is known to attract people over 30 and even older… A bit like the Nostalgia Club offers retro-disco music if you’re a fan of strange time travel where the venue and the music remain the same and where the people are also the very same ones… just getting older!
+If you’re not looking for trendy maybe you’ll like Le Cactus: the club known to attract people over 30 and even older… A bit like the Nostalgia Club offers retro-disco music if you’re a fan of strange time travel where the venue and the music remain the same and where the people are also the very same ones… just getting older!

 The Gay community has a long habit of enjoying a dedicated night on Sundays.
-For instance the You Gay Tea Dance (at the You), or monthly La Demence parties (at the Fuse).
-Most of the LGBTQI nightlife is held in specific bars or parties, like Sunset Club (at rue des Riches Claires), Chez Maman, Cabaret Mademoiselle, I can only advice you to go to the Rainbow House for more info.
+For instance the You Gay Tea Dance (at the You), or monthly La Demence parties (at the Fuse) and the parties “Bénédictions – rituels exceptionnels (now held at the C12 but not on Sundays).
+Most of the LGBTQI+ nightlife is held in specific bars or parties, like Sunset Club (at rue des Riches Claires), Chez Maman, Cabaret Mademoiselle, I can only advice you to go to the Rainbow House for more info.
 I also refer – here under – to some parties in the communities.

 The DJ’s temples